pran-jal/Keys/README.md

 STEPS

   WinRAR :-
-  Paste the rareg.key file in installation directory and restart WinRAR
+  Paste the rarreg.key file in installation directory and restart WinRAR

   Windows :-
   Download Windows batch file and Run it as Administrator.